ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.senec/README.md

    *Nur lesbarer Text, die die Seriennummern der evtl. vorhandenen Wallboxen 0-3 angibt.*

 ## Changelog
+### 1.3.5-beta (NoBl)
+* Added more state attributes (if you have updated descriptions or anything, please open an issue!)
+* Workaround in case SENEC reports bogus request data

 ### 1.3.4 (NoBl)
 * Moved from request to axios
 * Added more state attributes (if you have updated descriptions or anything, please open an issue!)